-- Follow the previous operation steps one through three. - Select desired temperature or comfort level on thermostat.
-Fan motor will now start and stop automatically as interior temperature of coach exceeds or drops below selected level.
+- 1. Follow the previous operation steps one through three. - 2.
+Select the desired temperature or comfort level on the thermostat.
+The fans motor will now start and stop automatically as the interior temperature of the trailer exceeds or drops below the selected level.

-Fan motor will not start if temperature selected is warmer than interior temperature of coach.
+Fan motor will not start if temperature selected is warmer than interior temperature of the trailer.